 Originally from a suburb of Richmond, Virginia, Brent is married to his wife Natalie (from the same hometown), and they have a toddler human being named Emma.
 They also have a cat named Lily who is great when she's sleeping, but relentlessly annoying otherwise.

 An ordained elder in The United Methodist Church, Brent graduated from Duke Divinity School in 2015.
 Prior to coming to North Carolina, Brent and Natalie lived in Harrisonburg, Virginia where they attended James Madison University and helped start RISE, a United Methodist Faith Community for disconnected young adults and college students.

 Brent can be bribed with burritos and coffee.
 Unless you have an hour to spare, don't ask him about his favorite podcasts.
-(Spoiler alert: The Memory Palace, 99% Invisible, and The Daily.)
-He enjoys playing Jeopardy on his Amazon Echo, geeks out over U2 and Walt Disney World, is a lifelong fan of the Chicago Cubs, occasionally teaches improv, and is a very amateur birdwatcher.
+(Spoiler alert: The Memory Palace, 99% Invisible, and Heavyweight.)
+He also geeks out over U2 and Walt Disney World, is a lifelong fan of the Chicago Cubs, occasionally teaches improv, and is a very amateur birdwatcher.